etijskens/mpitoy/LessonsLearned.md

 ### avoid deadlocks with mpi_sendrecv

 Combined sendrecv (mpi_sendrecv) is usefull to implement the communication across a boundary, as this communication is symmetric: there is always a send and receive on both sides.
-Whenb blocking communication is used, and the sends and recvs are ordered in the same way in
+When blocking communication is used and the sends and recvs are ordered in the same way in
 neighbouring domains the program will deadlock. mpi_sendrecv avoids this.

 ### Dynamically adjusting buffer size on the receiver side